planetfederal/workshops/tutorials/osm-routing/src/index.rst

 Directions
 ^^^^^^^^^^

 The GetFeature data that the client retrieves from GeoServer includes detailed information on the route, including street names, distance and the travel time.
-This should all be displayed to the user along with the visualised route.
+This entire list could all be displayed to the user along with the visualised route.

-Marker names
-^^^^^^^^^^^^

-Our SQL vertex query returns a name attribute.
-We could use this to display a pop-up over the markers indicating the point we are navigating to or from.

 Speed calculations
 ^^^^^^^^^^^^^^^^^^